 MMO: What’s a normal off-season like for you?

-Jerry: So I take off all the way through, I kind of throw early so after Thanksgiving is when I start playing catch pretty regularly.
+Jerry: I kind of throw early so after Thanksgiving is when I start playing catch pretty regularly.
 Then into December I’ll start to throw a little bit more intense and then in January I start throwing bullpens.

 I don’t like to take too much time off; I might even start tossing once every couple of days before Thanksgiving, but I really, really pick it up right after Thanksgiving.
 I just don’t like the lag in time, plus playing catch is fun and it’s easy to do so I enjoy that.